Classroom and School Policies and Procedures

 I look forward to working together with you, as a team, to educate your child and help in preparing your children to grow to their full potential.
 Here is some important information for the school year:

 Your student should be in their seat, ready to work at 8:40 am.
 Attendance is taken at 8:40am and they will be marked tardy if they arrive after 8:40am.
 Students will be picked up outside (weather permitting) the front doors by either myself or another teacher and brought to the classroom after the 8:30am school bell.
 Please make sure that your child is lined up when the bell rings at 8:30am.
-Tardiness is embarrassing to your student and disruptive to the class – classroom instruction must stop so that I can change the absence to a tardy in the computer.
+Tardiness is embarrassing to your student and disruptive to the class – classroom instruction must stop so that I can change the absence to a tardy in the computer as well as fill the student in on information that he/she has missed.
 Parents are not permitted to walk their child into the school and/or to the classroom.
 All parents must stop and check-in at the office.

 Please remember there will be some late starts on Wednesdays.
 These days are posted on the district website.
-Our 1st Late Start is September 11th.
-Student will arrive at 9:40 on those days.
+On Late Start days, school begins at 9:40am.

 Our school day ends at 3:35.
 Please arrive at 3:35 pm to pick up your children.
 We will bring your children out to the front.
 When your child sees you he/she must inform me who is here to pick them up and say “good-bye” before leaving.
 This allows me to know exactly when a student is leaving and with whom.
 Please be sure that whoever is picking up your child has their name on the Emergency Card in the office.
 I will not release your child without this information.

 Half-Day Dismissal – School will dismiss students on half-days at 11:45am.

 Early dismissal – If your child will need to be picked up early for some reason.
 Please call the office and let them know what time you will arrive.
 They will call me and I will get your child ready and they will be waiting for you in the office.
 Please try to provide me time to prepare their notes and homework before they leave.

 - Monday: Art